ARTICLE TAG

 A Mixed Message on Juvenile Justice from Governor Newsom

-By Wendy Smith On September 29, California Governor Newsom (D) took two critical but contradictory actions on behalf of youth offenders.
+On September 29, California Governor Newsom (D) took two critical but contradictory actions on behalf of youth offenders.
 He signed The Youth Bill of Rights, AB 2417, which makes it a law that all kids who end up in any of our juvenile facilities should live in safe, healthy, and clean conditions.

 L.A.’s Mis-Investment in Youth Incarceration